ambossIconambossIcon

 To see contributor disclosures related to this article, hover over this reference: [1]

-Physicians may earn CME/MOC credit by reading information in this article to address a clinical question, and then completing a brief evaluation, in which they will identify their question and report the impact of any information learned on their clinical practice.
+Physicians can earn CME/MOC credit by using this article to address a clinical question and completing a brief evaluation about how they applied the information in their practice.

-AMBOSS designates this Internet point-of-care activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only credit commensurate with the extent of their participation in the activity.
+AMBOSS designates this internet point-of-care activity for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

-For answers to questions about AMBOSS CME, including how to redeem CME/MOC credit, see “Tips and Links” at the bottom of this article.
+For answers to questions about AMBOSS CME, including how to redeem CME/MOC credit, see "Tips and links" at the bottom of this article.

 Icon of a lock